jriguera/carbon-c-relay_packages/README.md

 Building
 --------
-Just type `vagrant up` to create a vm and run all scripts, when finished a deb package will appear.
+Just type `vagrant up` to create a vm and run all scripts, when finished the deb and rpm packages will appear.
 You can have a look at Vagrantfile to see the build process.

 If you want to build it in your computer, just type `make`.
 If you want